Canon 700D versus Sony RX100 II

 |Sony RX100 (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.6||12.4||390||66|

-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the RX100 II provides a faster frame rate than the 700D.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the RX100 II provides a faster frame rate than the 700D.
 It can shoot movie footage at 1080/60p, while the Canon is limited to 1080/30p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the 700D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the RX100 II relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Canon 700D and Sony RX100 II along with similar information for a selection of comparators.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The table below summarizes some of the other core capabilities of the Canon 700D and Sony RX100 II in connection with corresponding information for a sample of similar cameras.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon 700D (⇒ rgt)||optical||no||3.0||1040||swivel||YES||4000||5.0||13||no|